sivasaiyadav8143/sivasaiyadav8143.github.io/index.md

 ### 🧠 **LLM Training Pipeline**
 An end‑to‑end workflow for fine‑tuning LLMs on custom datasets.
-Includes data prep, tokenization, training loops, evaluation, and deployment.
+Includes data prep, tokenisation, training loops, evaluation, and deployment.

 ### 🔎 **NLP Tools Suite**
 A collection of NLP utilities for tokenisation, embeddings, summarisation, and text classification.